 A Jehovah’s Witness is a member of the Watchtower Bible and Tract Society.
 The Watchtower Bible and Tract Society was formed in 1879, and is well known for its programs of outreach through such publications as Watchtower Magazine, the official magazine of the Jehovah’s Witness faith.

 Witnesses believe in one God, not the Trinity.
-Like most Christians, they believe that Jesus Christ died for humankind’s sins, however they do not believe that he was physically resurrected after his crucifixion.
-They believe that he was only spiritually resurrected.
+Like most Christians, they believe that Jesus Christ died for humankind’s sins, and was resurrected after his crucifixion.

 One of the key elements of the Jehovah’s Witness faith is their belief that the end of the world is coming soon.
 Witnesses believe that we have been in the end times since 1914 and that theirs is the only branch of the Christian faith that can offer salvation.